-Please look for the forthcoming book, "Debatable: A How-To Guide to the Constitution," to be published in the Spring of 2019 by HarperCollins.
+Please look for the forthcoming book, "How to Read The Constitution and Why" to be published in the Spring of 2019 by HarperCollins.

 This book breaks down into simple terms how the Constitution actually works—how the government is structured, how the levers of power are pulled and pushed, and how the Constitution operates to make sure nobody gets too much power.
 It defines basic terms and concepts that many people assume they “should” know but don’t.
 In short, the book is a "Malcom Gladwell meets the Constitution" citizens-guide to understanding how our government works and what it means to have constitutional rights.
 It will give curious people the tools they need to form their own quasi-legal opinions about what is going on in the news every day.

 I have been teaching Constitution-related courses as a law professor for over ten years, and have practiced law (mostly in federal court) for 25.
 In my years teaching, I've figured out how to speak to students who come to law school thinking they know stuff about how government works when they really don't.
 I teach them how to wrestle through the inevitable complexities of the law without sacrificing content and nuance.
 Law and the Constitution are nuanced.
 It's all grey area.
 In a world where people think - and cluster - in black and white terms, identifying the "squishy" parts of hot-button issues has, in my view, become central to ensuring that our democracy endures.